 I’ll admit I have enjoyed the very nice photos, having been in Maui myself, the last time during a three-island honeymoon with Jennifer.
 My curiosity was high in case we ever return.
 Are there spots we should patronize?

-For example, Steve visited the Pioneer Bar & Grill.
+For example, Steve visited the Pioneer Bar & Grill with his parents.

 I’ll take all of the above.

 Yeh, yeh, yeh.
 The usual no-no. Lots of pictures.
 A big build-up.
 Tease, tease, tease.